 DUAL M.S.
 IN GENETIC COUNSELING AND M.P.H.
-IN PUBLIC HEALTH GENETICS simultaneously at the end of a 3-year program.
+IN PUBLIC HEALTH GENETICS

+Students interested in receiving both the M.S. in genetic counseling and the M.P.H. in public health genetics may enroll in the dual degree program, which awards both degrees simultaneously at the end of the program.
 All requirements for both programs must be fulfilled, with the exceptions noted below.

-Students interested in receiving both the M.S. in genetic counseling and the M.P.H. in public health genetics may enroll in the dual degree program, which awards both degrees
+The dual degree program can often be completed in the time it takes to complete the MS in Genetic Counseling Program plus an additional summer, although there are a number of scheduling options available to students that can be customized based on student goals and preferences.

-Important: Please also read the ADDITIONAL INFORMATION FOR STUDENTS IN ALL PROGRAMS section on page 29.
+Important: Please also read the ADDITIONAL INFORMATION FOR STUDENTS IN ALL PROGRAMS section on page 30.